-The Reality Filing Services Interface (Rfc), described in Chapter 4, enables a C program to connect to a Reality database in order to create, delete, read from and write to Reality files.
-The Reality Indexed Access Interface, described in Chapter 6, provides the same facilities, but works with records and keys, handling the Reality item-id as part of the record data.
+The Reality Filing Services Interface (Rfc), described in Section 4, enables a C program to connect to a Reality database to create, delete, read from and write to Reality files.
+The Reality Indexed Access Interface, described in Section 6, provides the same facilities, but works with records and keys, handling the Reality item-id as part of the record data.